Polinez/SudokuInC/README.md

 ## ⚠️ Known Issues

 - The remove command allows deleting any cell, even prefilled ones.
-The game only enforces maintaining at least K values on the board.
+The game only enforces maintaining at least K values on the board. -> TODO
 - Boards (16x16) may not display perfectly on small terminal windows.

 ## 🧩 Implementation Details